by Julie Dodd

 “Adults also love learning about old harp (shaped-note) music, and men love

 seeing the tools and the size of the logs that are in the schoolhouse.

 “My programs are never the same.
 I always have something different depending on

 “I love to teach and to learn.
 It is a joy to teach all of our visitors about our wonderful treasure — The Great Smoky Mountains National Park.

 “I also present many Junior Ranger and Not-So-Junior-Ranger badges and certificates, especially during the summer months.

-“As to 500-700 people every Tuesday who visit the Little Greenbrier School, many hike in from Metcalf Bottoms and the rest drive and park in the parking spaces by the school.
+“About 500-700 people visit the Little Greenbrier School every Tuesday.
+Many hike in from Metcalf Bottoms and the rest drive and park in the parking spaces by the school.
 I usually average 50 to 100 for each program.
 It just depends, and you never can predict what’s going to happen.”

 Goddard has been a Great Smoky Mountains National Park volunteer for 44 years.
 For her service, she received the National George B. Hartzog Jr. Award for Enduring Volunteer Service in 2013.

 She has been making presentations at Little Greenbrier School since the early 1990s.
 Goddard also helps with the Discover Life in America’s All Taxa Biodiversity Inventory, monitoring salamander species.